klromans557/Metric-Generation-and-Analysis-Suite/README.md

 3. Install the required dependencies, directories, and models:
    - Use the provided `install_MGAS.bat` file
-   - Installs required Python dependencies, empty directories, and DLib models (~ 100MB).
+   - Installs required Python dependencies, empty directories, and models (~ 400MB).
+Note: If the model download fails during install, then please run the install bat again.

 ## Usage

-To use the script and analyze the face-distance data, follow these steps (see `PLEASE_READ_ME.txt` files for more details):
+To use the script and analyze the face-distance or style data, follow these steps (see `PLEASE_READ_ME.txt` files for more details \[WIP\] outdated):

 1. Use the provided `run_GUI.bat` file to open the GUI and use the scripts.

-2. Make sure your image folders and fixed set of reference images are in the correct directories within `DIR` before clicking the `Run Create Script` button.
+2. Make sure your image folders and fixed set of reference images are in the correct directories within `DIR` before clicking either the `Run Face Script` or `Run Style Script` buttons.
-   This script will generate the face similarity metric data in the `output` folder.
+   This script will generate the face and style similarity metric data in the `output` folder.
    - Within images folder: place folders of images that will represent "models" to be tested.
 For example, a folder called "dpmpp" and another called "euler", each filled with 10 images generated using those respective samplers (all other parameters fixed).
    - Within references folder: place a fixed set of reference images to compare the "models" to.
 Data for each reference is collected together for the corresponding tested model.
-For example, use 5 images of your main subject here.
+For example, use 5 images of your main subject or style here.
 Each model will then get 10x5=50 data points for the BULK statistics.
 Results improve with more images/refs!

 4. Data created, or placed, into the `output` folder is accessible to the BULK script.
 Use `Run Bulk Script` button to perform statistics on data.
    - Data on the metrics/weights, results of the comparisons, and the tournament winner will then be displayed in the GUI text box.